toolkit-for-ynab/toolkit-for-ynab/docs/testing.md

 I've not developed much on Firefox other than to make sure the extension works properly but usually updates to the code are reflected in real time.
-If you notice this not happening you can click the `Reload` button on the `about:debugging` page of chrome.
+If you notice this not happening you can click the `Reload` button on the `about:debugging` page.
 Note that temporary extensions are unloaded when Firefox is closed.

 ## Edge